awsdocs/amazon-eks-user-guide/doc_source/security-groups-for-pods.md

 **Important**
 The security groups that you specify in the policy must exist\.
 If they don't exist, then, when you deploy a pod that matches the selector, your pod remains stuck in the creation process\.
 If you describe the pod, you'll see an error message similar to the following one: `An error occurred (InvalidSecurityGroupID.NotFound) when calling the CreateNetworkInterface operation: The securityGroup ID '<sg-abc123>' does not exist`\.
 The security group must allow inbound communication from the cluster security group \(for `kubelet`\) over any ports you've configured probes for\.
-The security group must allow outbound communication to the cluster security group \(for CoreDNS\) over TCP port 53\.
-The cluster security group must also allow inbound TCP port 53 communication from all security groups associated to pods\.
+The security group must allow outbound communication to the cluster security group \(for CoreDNS\) over TCP and UDP port 53\.
+The cluster security group must also allow inbound TCP and UDP port 53 communication from all security groups associated to pods\.

    1. Deploy the policy\.